 Lubbock has excellent weather year-round, making it easy to get outside and explore.
 When the weather heats up during spring and summer, grab some fishing poles, pack a picnic and head to Buffalo Springs Lake.
-The lake is a haven during the warmest months of the year, a place where wakeboarding and camping are popular for families with kids of all ages.
-Another family favorite in Lubbock is the Stars & Stripes Drive-In Theatre, a throwback outdoor drive-in with a quirky, 1950s vibe and family-friendly flicks.
-In fact, this theater was recently rated No. 3 in the whole country by TripAdvisor.
-The theater’s on-site cafe sells traditional all-American faves like hamburgers and hot dogs.
+The lake is a haven on sunny days, a place where wakeboarding and camping are popular for families with kids of all ages.
+Another family favorite in Lubbock is the Stars & Stripes Drive-In Theatre, a throwback outdoor drive-in with a retro, 1950s vibe and family-friendly flicks.
+In fact, this theater has been rated No. 3 in the whole country by TripAdvisor.
+The theater’s onsite cafe sells traditional all-American faves like hamburgers and hot dogs or try their signature Chihuahua sandwich.

-Lubbock also has one-of-a-kind play places for some family fun.
-Take Legacy Play Village, for example, which is a giant outdoor playscape that looks like a Texas castle.
-Kids can swing off wooden horses and climb the tower, and the adjacent picnic pavilions mean you can bring lunch to spend a day at the village.
-Another only-in-Lubbock site is Prairie Dog Town, a protected prairie dog colony located inside Mackenzie Park.
+One only-in-Lubbock site is Prairie Dog Town, a protected prairie dog colony located inside Mackenzie Park.
 Kids can see prairie dogs burrowing and playing in their natural habitat from a pavilion and various viewing areas.
-Joyland Amusement Park should also make your short list on family attractions the kids will love.
+Joyland Amusement Park should also make your short list of family attractions the kids will love.
 The park has traditional, fun rides like carousels and Ferris wheels, as well as more advanced thrill-seeking rides such as Dare Devil Drop and Roll-O-Plane.
 Whether you’re visiting with toddlers or teenagers, Joyland has something fun and readily accessible for all.

 Finally, if you have some sports fans in the family, plan a visit to Texas Tech University and Lubbock Christian University.
 While planning, see if you can catch a sporting event such as a basketball or football game, track meet or golf tournament.